PBRjr/obsidian-eberron-notes/Campaign Notes-merged.md

 As the heroes navigate their quests, they grapple with profound questions about morality, redemption, and the nature of evil.
 Can those born into darkness find their way to the light?
 What does it take to redeem oneself after a great failure?
 Through their struggles, they uncover that most villains are not purely evil but shaped by their justifications and past traumas.

 The world of Eberron stands on the edge of a knife.
 The heroes must forge their paths, facing inner demons and external threats, to protect what remains of the Silver Flame and prevent the release of an ancient evil.
 Their intertwined destinies and the choices they make will determine the fate of their world.

-## Plot points that need development

-## Professor Baelen ir'Torn & the Khyber dragonshard fragment
-How did Baelen come to obtain one of the fragments?
-Why is he being protected and escorted to Sharn by the CotSF?
-Where was the fragment when he obtained it?
-How do the LoD know he has the fragment?
-How does the Boromar Clan know he has it, or that it exists at all?

-## Aeren d'Cannith & House Cannith conspiracy
-How did Aeren learn House Cannith may have been involved in the Day of Mourning?
-How deep does his knowledge of the House's possible involvement go?

 ## Plot Web